 Werner Janssen, the first American-born conductor to lead the New York

-contemporary music on the West Coast, died on Wednesday at the Stony
+music on the West Coast, died on Wednesday at the Stony Brook (L.I.)
+University

-the New England Conservatory of Music.
+New England Conservatory of Music.
 He studied conducting in Europe with

 Felix Weingartner and Hermann Scherchen and composition with Ottorino Respighi.

 In the 1920's, he also played piano in New York cabarets and contributed

-numbers for the Ziegfeld Follies and other
+numbers for the Ziegfeld Follies and other revues.

-concert in Finland in 1934, winning glowing praise from the composer.
+in Finland in 1934, winning glowing praise from the composer.
 He made many

-appearances as guest conductor in Europe and the United
+appearances as guest conductor in Europe and the United States, and later

-Symphony, but thereafter he shifted his base to Los Angeles.
+but thereafter he shifted his base to Los Angeles.
 He composed scores for

 He led his own Janssen Symphony in Los Angeles from 1940 to 1952, and